nelaturuk/rewire/README.md

 ## Installation

-After confirming that your environment meets the above [requirements](#requirements), you can create a new project based on `react-redux-starter-kit` by doing the following:
+After confirming that your environment meets the above [requirements](#requirements), you can create a new project based on `rewire` by doing the following:

 ```bash
 $ git clone https://github.com/nelaturuk/rewire.git <my-project-name>